EmilHvitfeldt/smltar/docs/09_dl_lstm.md

 #> val_accuracy: 0.7825
 ```

-The loss on the training data (called `loss` here) is much better than the loss on the validation data (`val_loss`), indicating that we are overfitting pretty dramatically.
+The loss on the training data (called `loss` here) is much better than the loss on the validation data (`val_loss`), indicating that we are overfitting\index{overfitting} pretty dramatically.
 We can see this by plotting the history as well in Figure \@ref(fig:firstlstmhistory).

 ```r